mavzerburak0/mavzerburak0/README.md

 ### Hi there :wave:

 My name is Kadir Burak.
-I am a cybersecurity engineer with 4+ years experience.
-Currently based in Estonia 🇪🇪.
+I am a security engineer with 5+ years experience.
+Currently based in Slovakia 🇸🇰.

 - 👨‍💻 I mainly write scripts in Python to automate the :monkey: work.
-- 🌱 I’m currently learning k8s and AWS security.
-- 📫 How to reach me: [@kburakmavzer](https://twitter.com/kburakmavzer) on Twitter.
+- 📫 How to reach me: look for [Kadir Burak Mavzer](https://linkedin.com/in/kadirburakmavzer) on LinkedIn.